+"What kind of hair to use for senegalese twists?".
 When it comes to appearance, women would do anything to ensure they are looking their best.
 The most important way of looking good would involve taking care of their hair.
 The ladies would take a plenty amount of time to handle their hair so that they get to stand out from the others.

 One of the common ways to make their hair look even better would be using twists and hair braids.
 We get to focus more on the Senegalese twists and see how they can be used to make you look your best today.